 Connectivity

-Connectivity options ensure smooth integration with training apps and devices.
+Connectivity options like Bluetooth, Wi-Fi, and ANT+ ensure seamless integration with popular cycling apps and devices.

 Rating